 On the other hand, runtime systems for minimising energy consumption in computer systems have been previously proposed.
 The PowerDial [HSC+11] approach allows graceful degradation in applications based on current application performance measured in heartbeats [HES+10].
 The system transforms application parameters (such as peak-signal-to-noise in a video) into dynamic control variables stored in the application itself.
 A callback function is added into the application using which the controller is able to adjust the control variables according to performance and policies.
 A heartbeat feedback monitors the execution and reports on the updated performance of the application.
 Also, the work by Segovia [Seg11] suggests graceful degradation of the application QoS by monitoring a happiness value from the application.
 Based on this value, the runtime system can degrade quality points in the application in order to achieve the requested QoS.
 Our planned runtime system is inspired by the same approach to treat input signals from applications: the performance is transformed into a generic parameter QoS upon which the controller acts.
 In contrast, our controller uses no graceful degradation in the applications, but the actual hardware actuators to allocate resources.

 In previous research, there have been a strong separation between monitoring and control.
 Several research projects offer the opportunity to monitor an executing application, but supports no control of the hardware.
 On the other hand, many controller-based research projects do not support any proper framework for declaring meta-data requirements and monitoring the execution.
-This research project will tie both parts together with the main focus on reducing the energy consumption with minimal programmer effort – an effort not previously done.
-Our research project will also make the proper balance between academic research and practical usability, which means that there is a focus on both planning the long-term usage of the framework in terms of capabilities and scalability, but also practical efforts to enable a programmer to pick up the tools and start developing energy aware software in the industry.
+This research project will tie both parts together with the main focus on reducing the energy consumption with minimal programmer effort – an effort not previouslyemphasised.
+Our research project will also ensure a proper balance between academic research and practical usability, which means that there is a focus on both planning the long-term usage of the framework in terms of capabilities and scalability, but also practical efforts to enable a programmer to pick up the tools and start developing energy aware software in the industry.

 4 Expected Scientific and Societal Impacts and Potential Breakthrough